casrass/openvpn/README.md

-# OpenVPN Client Hardware Scraper Analysis
+# "OpenVPN" ---Client Hardware Scraper--- MALWARE!!!
+Analysis

 While performing some analysis on redacted7's auth, I discovered some strange get requests to a remote endpoint.